I always enjoy watching The Great British Sewing Bee on the TV and now it’s finished it inspired my to create this vintage sewing page – such fun!

 Here is a list of all the materials used to create this art journal page:

 - Pritt Stick

-- Stix2 double-sided tape
+- X-Press It! double-sided foam tape